 This module is an analog drum sound.
 It was designed to be built using a minimum of parts and no difficult to obtain parts.
 I initially was only trying to build a "disco tom" type sound, but I'm more impressed with it's bass-drum like sounds.
-It has the following controls: 1.Amplitude Decay
+It has the following controls:

-2.Frequency Modulation Decay3.Depth of Frequency Decay4.Baseline frequency5.Extend Example CVD at 1
+- 1.Amplitude Decay

+- 2. Frequency Modulation Decay

+- 3.Depth of Frequency Decay

+- 4.Baseline frequency

-5.External Frequency CV Depth
+- 5.External Frequency CV Depth

 It has just two inputs, one for a trigger and one for external CV.
+The output is normalized to the CV input to allow for self-modulation.